thirdweb-dev/thirdweb-cli/README.md

 ## Commands

-- `thirdweb deploy` - Compile & deploy contracts through your dashboard
+- `npx thirdweb@latest deploy` - Compile & deploy contracts through your dashboard
-- `thirdweb publish` - Compile & publish contracts, makes them available for easy deployment later directly from your dashboard.
+- `npx thirdweb@latest publish` - Compile & publish contracts, makes them available for easy deployment later directly from your dashboard.
+- `npx thirdweb@latest install-ci` - (alpha) Set up continuous integration for your contracts.
+This adds a github action to deploy the project on pull requests and pushes to branches.
+Publishes on push the the main branch.
+- `npx thirdweb@latest create` - Compile & deploy contracts through your thirdweb dashboard, without dealing with private keys.
+[Read more about thirdweb create](./create-readme.md)

 ---